-Planning and Development Objectives Policies To maintain concentration of large scale recreational infrastructure in a central location.
+Planni ng and Development Objectives Policies 1.
+To maintain concentration of large scale recreational infrastructure in a central location.
 1-a.
 Any large city recreation facilities will be concentrated in this area because of its location to piped service, the transportation network and the existing complementary services.
-To provide safe and efficient transportation for walking, cycling, public transit, and private vehicles throughout the area.
-2-a.
-Public parking for private motor vehicles will be available at recreational facilities.
+2. To provide safe and efficient transportation for walking, cycling, public transit, and private vehicles throughout 2-a.
+Public parking for private motor vehicles will be available at recreational facilities. the area.
 2-b.
 Bicycle parking will be available at all recreational facilities.
 2-c.
 Access to the facilities will be made safe with appropriate infrastructure for pedestrians, cyclists, public transit users, and motorists.

-Planni ng and Development Objectives Policies 3.
-To enhance the trail network between facilities to accommodate pedestrians and cyclists.
-3-a.
+Planning and Develop ment Objectives Policies e trail network between ommodate pedestrians 3-a.
 The City will improve the trail connections and networks to the Multiplex and field house.
 3-b.
-Trails will be well marked and safe for pedestrians and cyclists in all seasons.
-4. To ensure there is adequate space for the growth of the City's emergency services facilities.
+Trails will be well marked and safe for pedestrians and cyclists in all seasons. e is adequate space for the City's emergency es.
 4-a.
 Emergency services will stay in this area as the regional hub.
 4-b.
 Adequate space will be preserved to support any growth required for emergency service facilities.
 4-c.
-Transportation networks will remain efficient and easily accessible to support prompt response times for emergency services.
-5. To allow flexibility in land uses by accommodating mixed uses that are compatible with existing uses.
+Transportation networks will remain efficient and easily accessible to support prompt response times for emergency services. accommodatir ility in land uses by ig mixed uses that are th existing uses.
 5-a.
-Medium and high density residential development or hotel/motel development will be permitted if they are located on arterial roadways.
+Medium and high density residential development or hotel/motel development will be permitted if they U are located on arterial roadways.